sujan540/angular7-login/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Docker build
+`ng build --prod`
+`docker build -t angular-login-image .`
+`docker image ls`
+`docker run --name angular-login-app-container -d -p 8001:80 angular-login-image`

+`FROM nginx:1.17.1-alpine`
+`COPY nginx.conf /etc/nginx/nginx.conf`
+`COPY /dist/aston-villa-app /usr/share/nginx/html`
+This simple Dockerfile will tell Docker to do three things: first to get a nginx Docker image from Docker Hub tagged with 1.17.1-alpine (it’s like a version number), then copy-paste the default nginx configuration, and finally copy-paste the compiled application (we done it in previous step) to the container.